Frequently Asked Questions - FAQ

 How can my library afford this?

 The biggest expense is the books.
-One set of books is required for each registered team.
 The book sets are usually $40 each.
-Many libraries set a limit of 6 sets per school.
+Many libraries set a limit of 5 sets per school.
 FVRL coordinates the discounted book order from United Library Service for all participating libraries.

 Can homeschoolers participate in RLC?